Amber Briggle: Political career

 Briggle was a candidate for Denton City Council in 2015, and lost to Kathleen Wazny with 31% of the vote.
 In January 2022, she declared her candidacy for the at-large seat on the Denton City Council.
 In the election on May 7, 2022, Briggle received 7,503 votes and lost to Chris Watts, who received 7,963 votes.

 Personal life

-Briggle is the owner of a massage studio and is married to Adam Briggle, who is a tenured professor.
+Briggle is the owner of a massage studio and is married to Adam Briggle, who is a tenured professor of philosophy at the University of North Texas.
 They have two children.